AleksandrovskyV/c4d/README.md

 Copies mesh point coordinates from one side to another.
 The edge/seam loop serves as the section plane.
 And UV-Safe...
 </p><br clear="left"></div>

-> * A clone of the "Symmetrize" tool from Cinema 4D 2023+, which—for some mysterious reason—refused to work with my geometry<br>
+> A clone of the "Symmetrize" tool from Cinema 4D 2023+, which—for some mysterious reason—refused to work with my geometry
-> * Unfortunately, Google also failed to find any similar script when I tried to search for one
+> Unfortunately, Google also failed to find any similar script when I tried to search for one

 <br><br>